-The Directors of Pintar Projek Sdn Bhd ("Directors"), the manager of YTL Hospitality REIT ("YTL REIT" or "Trust") are required, pursuant to the Securities Commission Malaysia's Guidelines on Listed Real Estate Investment Trusts ("REIT Guidelines"), to prepare the financial statements for each financial year which give a true and fair view of the financial position of YTL REIT and its subsidiaries ("Group") as at the end of the financial year and of the financial performance and cash flows of the Group and of the Trust for the financial year then ended.
+The Directors of Pintar Projek Sdn Bhd ("Directors"), the manager of YTL Hospitality REIT ("YTL REIT" or "Trust") are required to prepare financial statements for each financial year which give a true and fair view of the financial position of YTL REIT and its subsidiaries ("Group") as at the end of the financial year and of the financial performance and cash flows of the Group and of the Trust for the financial year then ended.

-In preparing the financial statements of the Group and of the Trust for the financial year ended 30 June 2021, the Directors have:
+In preparing the financial statements for the financial year ended 30 June 2022, the Directors have:

-- considered the applicable approved accounting standards; - used appropriate accounting policies and applied them consistently; and - made judgements and estimates that are reasonable and prudent.
+- considered the applicable approved accounting standards in Malaysia; - used appropriate accounting policies and applied them consistently; - made judgements and estimates that are reasonable and prudent; and - prepared the financial statements on a going concern basis.